-The Testing Center administers two types of tests: placement tests for incoming freshmen, and exit tests from students completing remediation or workshops.
-Through the following links, you will be able to access more information on the tests that we provide.
+Through the following links, you will be able to access more information on the exams we provide.
 You can find sample test questions and test scoring rules.
 A Hostos Community College photo ID or valid government-issued ID (driver's license or state identification card) is required for all testing - No Exceptions.